SAP-samples/kyma-runtime-extension-samples/sample-extension-java/README.md

 kubectl -n dev get po
 ```

-You should see the pod for deployment `sample-event-trigger-java` running.
+You should see the pod for deployment `sample-extension-java` running.

 ```shell script
 NAME                                     READY   STATUS    RESTARTS   AGE